Household bills 'crippling' Kiwi families, driving more to apply for hardship grants

 Mangere resident, Angela Douglas, who is unemployed with three kids, is left with nothing when the bills come in each week.

-In fact, she's negative more than $200 per week.
+In fact, she's in debt more than $200 per week.
 She says it's been extremely tough.

 "Sometimes with food the kids don't go to school on a Monday because we don't have lunches for them.
 So you wait till half past six on a Monday till you get paid."